 The Student Handbook provides most of the information needed by students to understand their roles within the University.
-Students should carefully read this handbook, abide by its rules and regulations, and refer to it whenever they have questions or problems concerning University policy or procedures.
-Contact the Student Affairs Office for a copy of the handbook or visit the UOG web site for the electronic copy at www.uog.edu.
+Students should carefully read this handbook, abide by its rules and regulations, and refer to it whenever they have questions or problems concerning University policies or procedures.
+Contact the Enrollment Management and Student Services Office for a copy of the handbook or visit the UOG web site for the electronic copy at www.uog.edu.